jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     // yields files and the name of the bucket to upload the files to.
     $commandGenerator = function (\Iterator $files, $bucket) use ($client) {
         foreach ($files as $file) {
-            // Skip "." and ".." files.
+            // Skip "." and ".." files
             if ($file->isDot()) {
                 continue;
             }
             $filename = $file->getPath() . '/' . $file->getFilename();
-            // Yield a command that will be executed by the pool. yield $client->getCommand('PutObject', [
+            // Yield a command that will be executed by the pool yield $client->getCommand('PutObject', [
                 'Bucket' => $bucket,
                 'Key'    => $file->getBaseName(),